SwedbankPay/swedbank-pay-design-guide-jekyll-theme/plantuml/index.md

     end

     group Capture
+        note left of Merchant
-        note right of Payer: Capture here only if the purchased goods don't require shipping.
-If shipping is required, perform capture\nafter the goods have shipped.
+            Capture here only if the purchased goods don't require shipping.
+            If shipping is required, perform capture after the goods have shipped.
 Should only be used for PaymentInstruments that support Authorizations.
+        end note

         Merchant -> Merchant: Capture
         activate Merchant
             Merchant -> SwedbankPay: GET {paymentorder.id}